flexca/eNot/README.md

 ## The problem it solves

-If you have ever written PKI tooling, you know the drill: encoding a Subject Distinguished Name, a Subject Alternative Name extension, or an X.509 Validity block means either reaching for a heavy framework that makes all the structural decisions for you, or writing low-level ASN.1 code that is brittle, hard to review, and even harder to reuse.
+Whenever an application needs to produce structured binary data — network protocols, smart-card commands, certificate fields, device provisioning payloads — the choices are usually the same: reach for a heavy framework that makes all the structural decisions for you, or write low-level encoding code that is brittle, hard to review, and even harder to reuse across projects.

 eNot takes a different approach.
 The binary structure is described as a plain JSON template: